Bailando 2021: Round 12: "One (song) we all know"

 The couples will have to dance to a popular song, chosen by them (together with their choreographer).
 The judges evaluate whether or not the danced song is a musical hit (in addition to the choreography).

-On September 7 and 8, Carolina Ardohain was absent for personal reasons.
+On 7 and 8 September, Carolina Ardohain was absent for personal reasons.
 In her place, the singer (and current contestant of this edition) Karina Tejeda, was as a guest judge.
 It is the second time in the history of the show that a regular participant also holds an evaluator position (the first case was with Lourdes Sánchez at Bailando 2018, where she was a member of the BAR and, at the same time, the celebrity partner of Diego Ramos).

 In the duel, a guest judge was present: Federico Bal, who replaces Piquín.
 The latter was absent due to work.